The kindly lady beckoned me over to her.

 10: Infuse *Your* Stories into Your Blog

-Yesterday I rode a bicycle through the largest Buddhist temple complex on earth here in Bagan, Myanmar.
+I rode a bicycle through the largest Buddhist temple complex during my trip to Bagan, Myanmar.

 One part Indiana Jones, one part Greg LeMond, I pedaled my way through ancient ruins, not unlike a fit explorer hellbent on getting some sweet Blogging From Paradise branded shots.